Understanding Treatment for Alcohol and Drug Abuse

 Cognitive Behavioral Therapy

-Cognitive behavioral therapy (CBT) is one of the most popularly used behavioral therapies in addiction treatment, as this can help recovering individuals better understand their negative thinking and behavioral patterns.
+Cognitive behavioral therapy (CBT) is one of the most popularly used behavioral therapies in addiction treatment, as this can help to recover individuals better understand their negative thinking and behavioral patterns.

 Dialectical Behavior Therapy